Royals vs. Orioles Player Props Betting Odds

-Adley Rutschman and Vinnie Pasquantino are two of the top players with prop bets available when the Baltimore Orioles and the Kansas City Royals square off at Oriole Park at Camden Yards on Friday (at 7:05 PM ET).
+Adley Rutschman is one of the top players with prop bets available when the Baltimore Orioles and the Kansas City Royals square off at Oriole Park at Camden Yards on Saturday (starting at 4:05 PM ET).

 Royals vs. Orioles Game Info